TotallyInformation/node-red-contrib-uibuilder/docs/cache-node.md

 If you set the number of messages to be cached to zero, the node will not remove any old messages from the cache, you will have to periodically empty the cache using a control message.
 See below regarding using flow/global contexts for an alternative.

+#### Caveats

+When grouping by a msg property, note that the property **must** contain a string.
+Other data types may behave inconsistently.
+In addition, the string should not be an empty string as that is ignored by the cache.

 ### Context Stores

 The node uses Node-RED's built-in context storage library to retain the data.